The topological complexity of pure graph braid groups is stably maximal: Introduction

 Using a cohomological argument, Farber proved this result for trees and $r=2$ \cite{Farber:CFMPG}.
-This argument was later adapted to establish the same result for fully articulated and banana graphs and $r=2$ \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}, for trees and $r\geq0$ \cite{Aguilar-GuzmanGonzalezHoekstra-Mendoza:FSMTMHTCOCST}, and for planar graphs and $r\geq0$ \cite{Knudsen:FCPG}.
+This argument was later adapted to establish the same result for fully articulated and banana graphs and $r=2$ \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}, for trees and $r>0$ \cite{Aguilar-GuzmanGonzalezHoekstra-Mendoza:FSMTMHTCOCST}, and for planar graphs and $r>0$ \cite{Knudsen:FCPG}.

 The idea of Farber's argument is easily explained.
-First, the quantity $\frac{1}{r}\mathrm{TC}_r$ is bounded above by the dimension, which is $m(\graf)$ in the regime of interest.
+First, the quantity $\frac{1}{r}\mathrm{TC}_r$ is bounded above by the homotopy dimension of the background space, which for $\Conf_k(\graf)$ is $m(\graf)$ in the regime of interest.
 Second, this dimension is detected by a map from a torus of dimension $m(\graf)$ (described geometrically below).
 Third, one can produce long cup products in cohomology by combining classes detecting circle factors of this torus---provided such classes exist.
 Since a variant of the cup length bounds topological complexity from below, one obtains the desired conclusion.

 Unfortunately, the cohomological decomposability of the torus in question is equivalent to planarity \cite{Knudsen:FCPG}, so the requisite classes fail to exist in the non-planar setting.
-We circumvent this obstacle by working at the level of fundamental groups, leveraging a theorem of \cite{FarberOprea:HTCAS} on the higher topological complexity of aspherical spaces to establish the necessary lower bound (Theorem \ref{thm:general lower bound}).
+We circumvent this obstacle by working at the level of fundamental groups, leveraging a theorem of \cite{FarberOprea:HTCAS}, following \cite{GrantLuptonOprea:NLBTCAS}, on the higher topological complexity of aspherical spaces to establish the necessary lower bound (Theorem \ref{thm:general lower bound}).